joeygaitan/C-notes/225/type_casting.md

 # Casting
 * Converting data types of variables into another data type

+* explicit casting can look syntactically correct but causes errors.
 # different types of casts in C++
 * static_cast
 * reinterpret_cast